-1 or the date of the last indication by the owner of interest in the property.
-A deposit that is 2 automatically renewable is deemed matured on its initial date of maturity, unless the owner has 3 consented in a record on file with the holder to a renewal at or about the time of the renewal: 4 (6) money or credits owed to a customer as a result of a retail business 5 transaction, three years after the obligation accrued; 6 (7) a stored-value card, [other than a gift card], the laterlatest of five years after (+ 7 (A) December 31 of the year in which the card was issued, or additional 8 funds were deposited into it; (ii 9 (B) the most recent indication by the owner of an interest in the card; or 10 (iii 11 (C) any verification or review of the balance; by or on behalf of the owner.
-12 The amount abandoned by the owner being is the value remaining at the time it is 13 presumed abandoned; [except for gift cards with respect to which the amount abandoned is [60%] of the value remaining at the time it is presumed abandoned]; 14 15 Comment 16 17 This section is changed to extend the time for presuming a stored value card to be abandoned from three to five years to put them on the same footing as demand, savings, and time 18 deposits.
+- (5) a demand, savings, or time deposit, including a deposit that is automatically renewable, and amounts remaining in a payroll card, five years after the [earlier of] maturity or the date of the last indication by the owner of interest in the property.
+A deposit that is automatically renewable is deemed matured on its initial date of maturity, unless the owner has consented in a record on file with the holder to a renewal at or about the time of the renewal; - (6) money or credits owed to a customer as a result of a retail business transaction, three years after the obligation accrued; - (7) a stored-value card, [other than a gift card], the later of five years after (i) December 31 of the year in which the card was issued, or additional funds were deposited into it; (ii) the most recent indication by the owner of an interest in the card; or (iii) any verification or review of the balance; the amount abandoned by the owner being the value remaining at the time it is presumed abandoned; [except for gift cards with respect to which the amount abandoned is [60%] of the value remaining at the time it is presumed abandoned];

+This section is changed to extend the time for presuming a stored value card to be abandoned from three to five years to put them on the same footing as demand, savings, and time deposits.
 If gift cards are exempt then the first bracketed language would remain.
+If gift cards are not exempt and the value deemed abandoned is 60% of the value remaining, then the second
-If gift cards are 19 not exempt and the value deemed abandoned is 60% of the value remaining, then the second 20 21 bracketed language would be included removed.
-And if only 40% is exempt, then the bracketed 60% would be retained.
-22 23 24 (8) an amount owed by an insurance company on a life or endowment insurance 25 policy or an annuity contract that has matured or terminated, three years after the obligation to 26 pay arose or, in the case of a policy or contract that has not matured by actual proof of the death 27 of the insured or annuitant, three years after the insured has attained, or would have attained if living, the limiting age under the mortality table on which the reserve is based;

-1 (9) property distributable by a business association or financial organization in the 2 course of dissolution, one year after the property becomes distributable; 3 (10) property received by a court as proceeds of a class action, and not distributed 4 under the judgment, one year after the distribution date established by the court; 5 (11) property held by a court, government, governmental subdivision, agency, or 6 instrumentality, one year after the property becomes distributable; 7 (12) wages or other compensation for personal services, one year after the 8 compensation becomes payable, except amounts paid to or for the benefit of an employee and 9 held in a payroll card; 10 (13) deposit or refund owed to a subscriber by a utility, one year after the deposit 11 or refund becomes payable; 12 (14) notwithstanding any other provision of this [act], property held in an account 13 or plan that qualifies for tax deferral under the income tax laws of the United States, as well as 14 property held in custodial accounts for the benefit of minors, including those created pursuant to 15 the Uniform Gifts for Minors Act and Uniform Transfers to Minors Act, as follows: 16 (A) property in an individual retirement account or any retirement health 17 savings account, three years from the later of: 18 (i) the date of a second consecutive first class mailingitem sent to 19 the owner by first class United States Mail was returned as undeliverable by the United States 20 Post Office (Postal Service, unless a subsequent first class mailingitem mailed to the owner by 21 first class United States Mail was not returned as undeliverable); and 22 (ii) the date the owner has attained attains the age of 70.5, if 23 determinable by the holder, or two years after the date the holder has received proof of death of
+1 2 bracketed language would be included.
+3 (8) an amount owed by an insurance company on a life or endowment insurance 4 policy or an annuity contract that has matured or terminated, three years after the obligation to 5 pay arose or, in the case of a policy or contract not matured by actual proof of the death of the 6 insured or annuitant, three years after the insured has attained, or would have attained if living, 7 the limiting age under the mortality table on which the reserve is based; 8 (9) property distributable by a business association or financial organization in the 9 course of dissolution, one year after the property becomes distributable; 10 (10) property received by a court as proceeds of a class action, and not distributed 11 under the judgment, one year after the distribution date established by the court; 12 (11) property held by a court, government, governmental subdivision, agency, or 13 instrumentality, one year after the property becomes distributable; 14 (12) wages or other compensation for personal services, one year after the 15 compensation becomes payable, except amounts paid to or for the benefit of an employee and 16 held in a payroll card; 17 (13) deposit or refund owed to a subscriber by a utility, one year after the deposit 18 3 or refund becomes payable; 19 (14) notwithstanding any other provision of this [act], property held in an account 20 or plan that qualifies for tax deferral under the income tax laws of the United States, as well as 21 property held in custodial accounts for the benefit of minors, including those created pursuant to 22 the Uniform Gifts for Minors Act and Uniform Transfers to Minors Act, as follows: 23 (A) property in an individual retirement account or any retirement health savings account, three years from the later of